Protocentral/protocentral_sensything/docs/sensything-with-arduino.md

   server.send(200, "text/plane", adcValue); //Send ADC value only to client ajax request

  ```

+ Creating an http request object in browser to request adc value from server and process the returned adc value to update the web page.

  ```c
   var xhttp = new XMLHttpRequest();
   xhttp.onreadystatechange = function() {